-They just updated their data at the end of 2017, so we can take a fresh look at it.
+They just updated their data at the begining of 2019, so we can take a fresh look at it.

 Specifically, this analysis uses their average required wage for two adults and one child in every states.
 We ranked the living wage from highest to lowest with the highest being most expensive.

 The highest state, California, was crowned the most expensive state to live in America for 2019.
 (Although DC would like to have a word if you consider that a state.)